-The level of the R&D rebate depends on the total qualifying R&D costs.
+The level of the R&D rebate depends on the total qualifying costs.
 R&D projects qualifying for the WBSO can be split into technical-scientific research (technisch-wetenschappelijk onderzoek - WTO), the development of a product and development of a technically new physical product/production process/new software.
 There are assessment criteria that apply for categories of R&D projects.
 For pharmacy there is even a separate list of R&D work eligible for the WBSO.
 Contact your consultant for the specific options and qualifying criteria.

-The level of the R&D rebate depends on the total R&D costs.
-From 2020 for the first tranche of $\in$ 350,000 the rebate is 32% and above this level 16%.
-For start-up entrepreneurs with a personal enterprise the rebate is 40% on the first $\in$ 350,000.
+From 2022 for the first tranche of \leq 350,000 the rebate is 32% and above this level 16%.
+For start-up entrepreneurs with a personal enterprise the rebate is 40% on the first \leq 350,000.
 An application period relates to a minimum of 3 and a maximum of 12 months.
 An application must be submitted online and at least 1 month before the start of the application period.
-However for enterprises with personnel since 2020 the application can be made up to the day before the start of the application period.
+However, for enterprises with personnel the application can be made up to the day before the start of the application period.